WHY DOES THE STREET SOCCER FOUNDATION EXIST?

-Back in 2016, our Street Soccer Academy run in partnership with West Ham United was featured on the BBC’s ‘Match of the Day’ show.
-The video below features Jodie, who came onto our programme as a 19-year old living in temporary sheltered accommodation in Kent.
-Completing the course, she appeared in our interview with the BBC, and went on to be successfully selected to represent England at the Homeless World Cup in Glasgow later that year.
+Back in 2016, our Street Soccer Academy run in partnership with West Ham United was featured on the world-renowned ‘Match of the Day’ TV show on BBC1.
+The video here features young Jodie, who came onto our course as a 19-year old living in temporary sheltered accommodation.
+Completing the course, Jodie interviewed with the BBC, and went on to be successfully selected to represent England at the Homeless World Cup in Glasgow later that year.
 Jodie is now a Young Ambassador for the Foundation.

-Our Street Soccer Academy and Street Soccer School programmes unite people from all different kinds of backgrounds to come together to support a greater sense of well-being within their local community.
+Our Street Soccer Academy and Street Soccer School programmes unite people from all different kinds of backgrounds.
+Through football, individuals come together to support a greater sense of well-being within their local community.
 Helping people to realise their true potential.

 ABOUT OUR FOUNDER